-Analysis: some tips for iconic Hogan Stand speeches for the Dublin and Kerry captains ahead of next weekend's All Ireland final replay.
+Analysis: some tips for iconic Hogan Stand speeches for All Ireland winning captains in 2020

 Most victory speeches are unremarkable.
 With a plethora of people to be thanked, they can essentially become box ticking exercises.
 But what makes an acceptance speech memorable?